Connect with others who understand.

 Written by Sarah Winfrey

-If you are experiencing pain from pulmonary hypertension, it’s important to understand why that pain is occurring and what other people have done to alleviate it.
+If you’re experiencing pain from pulmonary hypertension, it’s important to understand why that pain is occurring and what other people have done to alleviate it.
 If you experience chest pain with PH, talk to your doctor.
-Your health care provider is your best resource when it comes to relieving and managing your symptoms.
+Your healthcare provider is your best resource when it comes to relieving and managing your symptoms of pulmonary hypertension.

-Others find that their chest pain is worse at certain times of the day or after certain activities.
-One member described how their pain changes: “I sometimes have bilateral pain underneath my breastplate that radiates to my back.
+Others find that their pain is worse at certain times of the day or after certain activities.
+One member described how their pain changes: “I sometimes have pain on both sides of my body underneath my breastplate that radiates to my back.
 The pain is really bad when I get out of bed in the morning or when I’m getting up from a seated position.”

 What Causes Pain in Pulmonary Hypertension?

-Pulmonary hypertension occurs when there is high blood pressure in the blood vessels between the right side of the heart and the lungs.
-When this pressure is caused by narrow pulmonary arteries, it is called pulmonary arterial hypertension.
+Pulmonary hypertension occurs when there’s high blood pressure in the blood vessels between the right side of the heart and the lungs.
+When this pressure is caused by narrow pulmonary arteries, it’s called pulmonary arterial hypertension (PAH).

-This high blood pressure (hypertension) means that the heart has to work harder than usual to get sufficient blood flow to the lungs (where the blood picks up oxygen to carry to the rest of the body).
+This means that the heart has to work harder than usual to get enough blood flow to the lungs, where the blood picks up oxygen to carry to the rest of the body.
 The narrowed blood vessels and excess strain on the heart can cause chest pain and may eventually lead to heart failure.

-• Lung diseases, such as emphysema, pulmonary fibrosis, interstitial lung disease, or chronic obstructive pulmonary disease
+• Lung diseases, such as pulmonary fibrosis (scarring in the lungs), chronic obstructive pulmonary disease (COPD), emphysema, interstitial lung disease, or pulmonary emboli (blood clots in the lungs)

 • Congenital heart disease